oriooctopus/anyone-can-code/course/roadmap/roadmap.md

 - when you create a ticket board, make sure it integrates with some sort of feature tracker like strapi has

 - clarify that math isn't required

+- ability to see sublessons from lesson map

+- include a 'gain experience' button in the site